ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch4 Choosing the Right ML Infrastructure.md

 Structured data with well-defined schemas typically take advantage of BigQuery ML or Vertex AI Tables.
 Classification problems with a table typically use the metrics AUC ROC, AUC PR, Logloss, Precision at Recall, and Recall at Precision.
 Regression problems with a table typically use RMSE, RMSLE, MAE.
-Forecasting problems with time-series data
+Forecasting problems with time-series data typically use RMSE, RMSLE, MAPE, and Quantile loss.